sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 {{< /language-toggle >}}

-With this configuration written to disk as `my-postgres.yml` we install it using `sensuctl`:
+This configuration is written to disk as `my-postgres.yml`, and you can install it using `sensuctl`:

 {{< highlight shell >}}
 sensuctl create -f my-postgres.yml